corbtastik/yolo/index.md

 ## Styled Images

-You can use yolo Styled Images in addition to markdown images if you're looking for a little eye-candy.
-Yolo includes support for common aspect ratios, an [image-grid](#image-grid) and [image-lightbox](#image-lightbox).
+Yolo includes classes for common aspect ratios.

 > __Tip:__ Click an image to enlarge.